-TULSA, Okla. - The jury reached a guilty verdict in the trial against a former University of Tulsa football player.
+TULSA, Okla. - The jury reached a guilty verdict in the trial against a former University of Tulsa football player, with a judge honoring their suggested sentence of life with parole

 Tavarreon Dickerson was charged in 2016, accused of murdering his six-week-old daughter.